-Palomar Lane is designated as a Local Collector, with a proposed 60 ft right-of-way, 2 lanes and onstreet parking.
-The General Plan roadway designations are determined based on projected traffic numbers associated with land use.
-The proposed Project is consistent with the General Plan Land Use Designation.
-The proposed Project will be conditioned to improve the adjacent portion of Palomar Lane to its ultimate condition.
+Cabot Road is not a General Plan designated roadway so assumed to be a Local Collector at General Plan Buildout.
+Local Collector streets include a 60 ft right of way, with two lanes undivided with onstreet parking.
+The proposed Project will be conditioned to improve the adjacent portion of Cabot Road to its ultimate condition.
 The improvements are identified as a half-width (30 ft.) section, including paving, gutter, sidewalk and landscaped parkway.
 Final Street Improvement Plans will be reviewed and approved by the City.